jefjefhui/Library-Device-Checkout-System/README.md

 ![startProgram](https://github.com/jefjefhui/Library-Device-Checkout-System/assets/73283123/349a9e99-ba97-42f2-81ec-d6db5006a6e2)

-The image above shows how the program looks like after the run button it hit.
+The image above shows how the program looks like after the run button is hit.
 User need to pick one item from the menu.